oddbird/oddleventy/content/services/architecture.md

     face: brad-frost.jpg
     url: https://bradfrost.com/
 summary: |
-  The web allows us to reach a world-wide audience across all internet-connected devices, with the promise of long-term compatibility.
+  The web allows us to reach a world-wide audience on any device, with the promise of long-term compatibility.
   But many teams get lost
-  trying to re-invent existing features from scratch, or using third-party tools to mask the complexity without addressing it.
+  trying to re-invent browser features, or requiring third-party tools to mask the complexity.
   **It doesn't have to
   be like this!**

-  Together
-  we can create a prioritized strategy to level-up your team and streamline your HTML & CSS so you can scale efficiently, improve performance and reliability, and spend less on maintenance.
+  We can create a prioritized strategy to level-up your team and streamline your HTML/CSS, so you can improve performance and reliability, scale efficiently, and spend less on maintenance.
 media:
   - span: full